sarsurgithub/DAI-Practical-Work-1/README.md

 ## What the CLI is for

 The goal of this CLI is to take some text as an input via a text file.
 The program will then create an ASCII art based on the text found in the input file.
 The ASCII art will keep the exact same disposition as the text file (end of lines).
 Once the ASCII art is created it will be written into an output text file.
 Both of those files can be specified using their path, or you can simply use the default ones.
-On top of this feature, you can choose to use some option to tweak the look of your ASCII art, for example change the character that is used, or print the ASCII art in negative. <br>
+On top of this feature, you can choose to use some option to tweak the look of your ASCII art, for example change the character that is used, or print the ASCII art in negative or choose the encoding. <br>
 ```Have fun creating some text art!```

 ## How to build the CLI